 A better question might be how would you like to be paid?
 For example, I accept cheques (reluctantly!), PayPal (convenient for international clients), and direct bank transfer (easy-peasy).
 Other options include Stripe, TransferWise and CurrencyFair.

 I send an invoice as soon as a project’s complete, but some of my colleagues prefer to do all their invoicing for the month in one fell swoop.
 It’s a matter of personal choice and what works for each business owner in terms of efficiency.
 You can download an invoice template from my Other Resources page.

 How do I register with HMRC and what do I need to tell them?

 Quite honestly, the easiest way to deal with HMRC is to give them a call.
 I found them incredibly helpful when I first started my editorial business.
 Believe me, they’ll put your mind at rest.

 Sue’s book (mentioned above) has lots of information about dealing with HMRC.
 My primary piece of advice is to keep a record of what you spend and what you earn in relation to your business.
-There’s an accounting template on the Other Resources page that shows you what I record for each project.
+There’s an accounting template on the Editor Resources page that shows you what I record for each project.

 How do I keep track of the hours I spend working?

 I record my hours in the accounting template.
 That way, everything’s in one place.
 I keep track of time the old-fashioned way – with a pen and a piece of paper!
 Other colleagues use various time-tracking tools and widgets, e.g. Toggl.

 Keeping track of how much time you spend on a project is important for gauging how efficient you are.
 Bear in mind, though, that not all clients will be prepared to pay you for the hours you work.
 Rather, they’ll pay you for the hours they think the job should take you.
 This is often the case with publishers and packagers.